pjbroad/meters/README.md

 #### Configure web application options

-Modify server/config/template_meters_config.js to refer to your api directory then copy to html/meters_config.js.
+Modify server/config/template_meters_config.js to refer to your API directory then copy to html/meters_config.js.
 Also set the type of utility meters you wish to use.
 For example: